Q – What kind of vehicle does the Crow’s Nest roof top tent fit on?

 Q – How long does the Crow’s Nest roof top tent take to unfold and set up?

-A – With no poles required for basic setup, the Crow’s Nest roof top tent is up in less time than it takes to boil the billy.
+A – The Crow’s Nest roof top tent is up in about 3 minutes.
 A simple pull of the ladder unfolds the ready-to-use tent all by itself within minutes.
 And the same goes for folding the Crow’s Nest roof top tent away.